How to tape during breast cancer treatment

 Radiotherapy and connective tissue damage

-LymfTaping is a 24 hour treatment method.
-By applying the tape to a stretched skin, “convolutions” are created in the neutral position.
-The skin is lifted and pressure differences occur between the various tapes applied, which stimulates the fascial structures and has a draining and pain-relieving effect.
+Lymphatic taping is a continuous treatment method.
+When tape is applied to stretched skin, it creates “convolutions” in a neutral position.
+This lifts the skin, creating pressure differences between the various tapes, which stimulates the fascial structures and provides a draining and pain-relieving effect.

 axillary lymph node dissection